Syllabus and Course Design Consultation

 - How do I schedule a course design consultation?

-Our consultations on syllabi and course design are great opportunities for you to review and improve your courses with CFT senior staff when it is most beneficial – before you ever step into the classroom.
-This enables you to have the necessary time for reflection, discussion, and refinement for a holistic and intentional planning of your students’ learning experiences.
-It therefore is an ideal way to ensure your courses satisfy your and your department’s learning goals, and that you and your students benefit from best practices found throughout higher education.
+Our consultations on syllabi and course design are great opportunities for you to review and improve your courses with CFT staff when it is most beneficial – before you ever step into the classroom.
+This enables you to have the necessary time for reflection, discussion, and refinement of a holistic and intentional plan for your students’ learning experiences.
+It therefore is an ideal way to ensure your courses satisfy your and your department’s learning goals, and that you and your students benefit from innovative and effective practices in higher education.

 All consultations are unique because each course has its own goals, and each educator has his or her own teaching philosophy and style.
 Further, clients may come to us in various stages of preparation and may choose one or more of a variety of course components to discuss.
 Course design consultations may address a wide range of course design issues, such as

 - Pedagogical orientation or interests